Building an Open AIBOM Standard in the Wild

-Building on the methodology described in Section~\ref{sec:methodology}, the working group integrated two new profiles:\textbf{Dataset} and \textbf{AI}, into the SPDX~3.0 specification.
-These extensions expand the SBOM standard beyond traditional software components to capture the artifacts underpinning AI systems.
+Building on the methodology described in Section~\ref{sec:methodology}, the working group integrated two new profiles: \textbf{Dataset} and \textbf{AI}, into the SPDX~3.0 specification.
+These extensions expand the SBOM standard beyond traditional software components to capture the artefacts underpinning AI systems.
 Figure~\ref{fig:AIBOM} shows how the various SPDX profiles together represent an \AIBOM{} specification (thereby extending the SBOM standard to represent AI systems.
-We refer to this as either \AIBOM{} standard or \AIBOM{} specification in our paper.
+In our paper, we refer to this as the \AIBOM{} standard or \AIBOM{} specification.

-Designed to support regulatory compliance, license attribution, provenance tracking, and responsible development, they remain fully compatible with existing SPDX tooling and workflows.
-Detailed overview of our \AIBOM{ } specification is available in the SPDX~3.0 whitepaper~\cite{spdx3whitepaper} and public repository.\footnote{\url{https://github.com/spdx/spdx-3-model}} As this paper focuses on the process of creating the \AIBOM{} specification rather than the specification itself, we provide only a high-level summary below.
+Designed to support regulatory compliance, licence attribution, provenance tracking, and responsible development, these extensions remain fully compatible with existing SPDX tooling.
+A detailed overview of the \AIBOM{} specification is available in the SPDX~3.0 white paper~\cite{spdx3whitepaper} and the public repository.\footnote{\url{https://github.com/spdx/spdx-3-model}} As this paper focuses on the specification's creation process over its technical details, we provide only a high-level summary below.

-\textbf{Profiles and extensibility in SPDX.} SPDX~3.0 adopts a modular, profile-based architecture that enables domain-specific extensions while preserving interoperability.
-A \emph{profile} defines a coherent subset of the model: the \emph{Core} profile establishes foundational classes and vocabularies, while additional profiles extend these capabilities to represent licensing, build metadata, security, and software composition.
+\textbf{Profiles and extensibility in SPDX.} SPDX~3.0 adopts a profile-based modular architecture that enables domain-specific extensions while preserving interoperability.
+A \emph{profile} defines a coherent subset of the model: the \emph{Core} profile establishes foundational classes and vocabularies, while additional profiles extend these capabilities to represent licencing, build metadata, security, and software composition.

-Within this framework, the \AIBOM{} specification for an AI system is realized through the \emph{AI} and \emph{Dataset} profiles working alongside existing components (though they can also be used independently to document models or datasets).
-Rather than existing as standalone artifacts, these profiles extend SPDX in a modular way without fragmenting the broader ecosystem (Figure~\ref{fig:AIBOM}).
-They build on existing classes and relationships from the \emph{Core}, \emph{Licensing}, and \emph{Software} profiles while introducing domain-specific metadata essential for describing AI artifacts.
+Within this framework, the \AIBOM{} specification for an AI system is realised through the \emph{AI} and \emph{Dataset} profiles working alongside existing components (though they can also be used independently to document models or datasets).
+Rather than exist as standalone artefacts, these profiles extend SPDX in a modular way without fragmenting the broader ecosystem (Figure~\ref{fig:AIBOM}).
+They build on existing classes and relationships from the \emph{Core}, \emph{Licensing}, and \emph{Software} profiles while introducing domain-specific metadata essential for describing AI artefacts.
 Together, they allow datasets and models to be represented as first-class supply-chain elements within the same SBOM framework.